All the sessions from Transform 2021 are available on-demand now. Watch now.

-Launching this evening is a new company that thinks it can be all things to all local searchers: Listings like
+Launching this evening is a new company that thinks it can be all things to all local searchers: Listings like Yelp, events like Going, and planning like Evite, all layered atop a rich, yet feathery-light social network.

 No process on Center’d takes more than a few clicks.
 Putting together an imaginary night out with the VentureBeat writers was simple: With the site’s assistance, I picked a local bar, set a time, and made a quick list of things attendees should bring.
 If there’s any uncertainty over scheduling or location, a voting process for attendees can be set up, much like the professional scheduling tool Timebridge offers.